ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why didn’t the orange win the race?
-It ran out of juice.
+If you’re struggling to think of what to get someone for Christmas.
+Get them a fridge and watch their face light up when they open it.

 [
-Sun Oct 26 00:29:38 UTC 2025
+Mon Oct 27 00:30:40 UTC 2025
  ]